TECHNICAL I ELECTRIC BASICS

 Current Divider Rule

 The formula shown below is most applicable for two resistors.
-For more than two resistors there are additions to this formula.
+For more than two resistors, there are additions to this formula.

 current divider circuit